Declan McKenna: 2015: Breakthrough with "Brazil"

-2015–2018: First EPs and What Do You Think About the Car?
+2015–2018: Early EPs and What Do You Think About the Car?

 McKenna spent the remaining months of 2015 playing a wide range of British and Irish music festivals and concerts in venues throughout London.
 He played the Somersault Festival in North Devon, England, in July; the Boston Big Gig festival in Boston, Lincolnshire, in July; the Electric Picnic music festival in Stradbally, County Laois, Ireland, in September, and the Mirrors music festival in London in October.

 In November 2015, following the success of "Brazil" and his shows in London, McKenna self-released his second single, "Paracetamol".
 The five-and-a-half-minute song discussed how transgender teenagers are misrepresented in the media.
 In an interview with Sound of Boston, McKenna explained that the title of the song came from "the idea of using the lyric paracetamol was a way of comparing the belief that someone can be cured from who they are, via therapy, to an everyday painkiller."
 Matt Wilkinson of NME called "Paracetamol" McKenna's second break-out hit.
 Although it was not likely to receive radio airplay or top out the charts, Wilkinson argued, the song showed that McKenna was not just another "UK indie troubadour, a little bit oikish and with a nifty talent for mainstream melody", but rather a solid and accomplished songwriter who can deliver "bruised and vulnerable" vocals.
 Jon Lyons of the music Web site ThisNewBand.com said the song showed a maturity that clearly indicated McKenna was not "just a teen dream or a one hit wonder."
 Billboard said in early 2016 that McKenna was "making inroads in America" with "Brazil", which charted on Billboard's Alternative Songs chart (for the week ending 27 February 2016) at number 32, rising to number 26 on 5 March 2016 chart.

 McKenna stayed quiet for much of 2016, writing songs in his bedroom for his debut album, but released "Bethlehem" that year, and in late August, his fourth single, "Isombard", which treated right-wing media.
 He played at several music festivals in England: the NME Awards in February 2016; the Live at Leeds festival over the 2016 May Day bank holiday; The Great Escape Festival in Brighton and Hove, East Sussex, in May 2016; the Standon Calling festival in late July 2016 in Standon, Hertfordshire; and the Field Day music festival in London in June 2016.
 He made his North American debut at Jannus Live in St. Petersburg, Florida, on 11 March 2016.
 He then played three sets at South by Southwest Music on 15 March 2016.